 Tracking Progress Across Time

-In order to track progress of your Employee Engagement Score over time it is essential that that you consistently ask the same questions across every quarter.
+In order to track progress of your engagement Score over time it is essential that that you consistently ask the same questions across every quarter.
 In this way, you can build up a fair comparison.

 If you find that one question is not really working for you it is possible to bring in a new question.
 However, you would need to run it in parallel for a few quarters to able to compare it against the question that you are looking to change – so you cab eventually track uour Employee Engagement Score as you did before.